imperva/dsf-cli/README.md

-		cloud_account       Create and manage cloud accounts using the API. log_aggregator      Create and manage log aggregators for your account using the API. general_assets      Create and manage general assets using the API.
+		cloud_account       Create and manage cloud accounts using the API. log_aggregator      Create and manage log aggregators for your account using the API. general_assets      Create and manage general assets using the API. gateway				Read list of all gateways using the API.

     optional arguments:
       -h, --help            show this help message and exit